Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Making_Context_dynamic.md

 Reducers let you consolidate a component’s state update logic.
 Context lets you pass information deep down to other components.
 You can combine reducers and context together to manage state of a complex screen.

+With this approach, a parent component with complex state manages it with a reducer.
+Other components anywhere deep in the tree can read its state via context.
+They can also dispatch actions to update that state.

 ## Combining a reducer with context

 Let say that you have an app with a top-level component that have inside some state and that state is managed by a reducer.
 The reducer function inside of it contains all of the state update logic. ==A reducer helps keep the event handlers short and concise==.
 However, as your app grows, you might run into another difficulty.